Circumbinary disks in post common envelope binary systems with compact objects: Parametrization of post-common envelope circumbinary disk formation

-The parameter $\beta$ that we introduced in Section \ref{subsec:ToyModel} can, in principle, take any value from zero to somewhat larger than 1.
 To demonstrate the role of $\beta$ in determining the number of post-CEE systems that form a CBD, we re-analyze the population synthesis data from \cite{Grichener2023} and examine three final populations that go through the CEE of a giant star with a compact object, and end as NS-NS, BH-BH, and NS-BH binaries.

 In Figure \ref{fig:allbeta}, we present the percentage of NS-NS systems (blue dots), BH-BH systems (green dots), and NS-BH systems (red dots) that form a post-CEE CBD as a function of the parameter $\beta$.
 As expected, higher values of $\beta$, which represent systems that retain more of their initial angular momentum, correspond to a greater percentage of systems forming a post-CEE CBD.
+For BH-BH binaries and NS-BH binaries we note a sharp transition in $\beta$ between systems that are likely to form CBDs and those where such disks are not expected, while for NS-NS binaries the dependence is weaker.
+While recent papers (e.g., \citealt{IzzardJermyn2023}) show a preference towards high values of $\beta$, due to the large uncertainties involved we show the results of a case where half of the systems will form CBDs.
+When varying the value of $\beta$, we find that qualitative trends in our results would change only if most systems formed CBDs.
+The graph shows that a CBD is formed in about half of the systems for $\beta = 0.656$ in BH-BH binaries, $\beta = 1.859$ in NS-NS binaries, and $\beta = 0.713$ in NS-BH binaries.

-The graph shows that a CBD is formed in about half of the systems for $\beta = 0.197$ in BH-BH binaries, $\beta = 0.304$ in NS-NS binaries, and $\beta = 0.498$ in NS-BH binaries.
-The varying percentage of post-CEE CBD formation between the different binary populations for a given value of $\beta$ results from the different values of the ratio of the final orbital radius (semi-major axis) to the initial giant's radius, the spiraling-in factor $\eta_{\rm SIF} \equiv a_{\rm f}/R_{\ast,i}$ (equation \ref{eq:af}).
-As we will see in Section \ref{sec:ResultsCBDs}, on average, BH-BH binaries have the smallest values of $\eta_{\rm SIF}$ due to larger secondary radii at the onset of CEE, allowing smaller values of $\beta$ to form a CBD.
-BH companions are the most massive, while giant progenitors of NSs are the least massive.
-Therefore, the BH companion does not need to spiral deep inside the NS progenitor to eject the envelope, and NS-BH binaries have the largest values of $\eta_{\rm SIF}$; these require larger values of $\beta$ to form CBDs.
+We note from equations \ref{eq:beta_updated} and \ref{eq:jenvf} that the parameter $\zeta$, which accounts for the mass distribution of the CBD, scales linearly with $\beta$.
+This implies that adopting a different mass distribution (i.e., a different $\zeta$) rescales the value of $\beta$ required to produce a fixed number of CBDs in each sub-population by the same multiplicative factor.
+Assuming a thin ring that viscously spreads to a CBD, corresponding to the absolute minimum mean specific angular momentum required for CBD formation, for instance, is represented by $\zeta=1$, and yields $\beta$ values that are a factor of four smaller than those quoted above for $\zeta=4$.